officelearn/azure-docs.sv-se/articles/operations-management-suite/operations-management-suite-architecture.md

 <properties
-   pageTitle="Arkitekturen i Operations Management Suite (OMS) | Microsoft Azure" description="Microsoft Operations Management Suite (OMS) är Microsofts molnbaserade IT-hanteringslösning som hjälper dig att hantera och skydda din lokala och molnbaserade infrastruktur.
-I den här artikeln identifierar vi de olika tjänster som ingår i OMS.
-Artikeln innehåller också länkar till mer detaljerat innehåll om tjänsterna." services="operations-management-suite" documentationCenter="" authors="bwren"
+   pageTitle="Operations Management Suite (OMS) architecture | Microsoft Azure" description="Microsoft Operations Management Suite (OMS) is Microsoft's cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.
+This article identifies the different services included in OMS and provides links to their detailed content." services="operations-management-suite" documentationCenter="" authors="bwren"